 My parents sent me off to college, partially against my will, because that would enable me to create a career for myself—and it did!
 From graduation on, I earned a paycheck.

 Then life intervened.
-My mother began to suffer from Alzheimer’s.
-The symptoms began to appear in 2001, and by 2006 her condition had reached a critical point.
-I was faced with a choice between liquidating her assets to finance nursing home care or giving up my job to stay home with her.
+My mother began to suffer from Alzheimer’s disease, and I was faced with a choice: liquidate her assets to finance nursing home care or give up my job to stay home with her.
 I chose the latter.
 I knew her time was short.
-I could always get another job, but never could recover precious time with Mom that would be lost if I outsourced her care.
+I could always get another job, but I could never recover precious time with Mom.
+I became her 24/7 caregiver.

-Mom left this world just as the economy tanked.
-The effects of the “recession” in the newspaper business – fewer advertisers – meant a smaller budget for freelance writers.
-So I was not only bereft but my industry was not hiring and, unfortunately, that trend has continued.
+Mom left this world in 2008, just as the economy tanked.
+The recession left the newspaper business with fewer advertisers and a smaller budget for freelance writers.
+I was not only bereft, but my industry was not hiring.

-I have continued to look for work in my field and to freelance.
-I have also done temp work, some of which has actually been fun.
-And I have worked in retail, which often seemed like a drastic treatment for the illness.
+Today I continue to look for work in my field and to freelance.
+I do temp work, some of which is actually fun, and I have worked in retail, which seems like a drastic treatment for the illness.
 But lately I feel like I am losing ground.
 The stress sometimes makes me doubt myself and my career choices.
 I am soldiering on but the longer I look for a new job, the less confident I am.